The CompTIA Certification Path Explained

 Renewing your CompTIA certification

-2. Complete multiple activities together, such as a training or higher education, earning another CompTIA certification, or publishing a relevant article or white paper.
+2. Complete multiple activities together, such as training or higher education, earning another CompTIA certification, or publishing a relevant article or white paper.

 Article sources